brianpclab/Test/README.md

-# Test why is this different from the other readme
+# Test to determine if gitHub can be used for documentation purposes